charlie0x01/react-pomodoro-app/README.md

 I'm Learning ReactJS so I decided to build a Pomodoro App with above mention methods.
 If you didn't used any Pomodoro App, I would hightly recommend you, use this one. give this repo a star if you like.

 ## to use this app
+- make sure you have Node installed on your system
 - first clone it with  `git clone https://github.com/charlie0x01/react-pomodoro-app.git`
-- move into the clone directory and open a terminal in that directory
+- move into the downloaded directory and open a terminal in that directory
 - run `npm install` to install all the dependencies
 - run `npm run dev` to run the project
 - then head over to your browser and visit this url `http://localhost:5173`